Winston Frederick Churchill Guest: Career

 After graduating from Columbia University Law School, he was appointed law secretary for Joseph C. Baldwin III, minority leader of the Board of Alderman.
 He, along with Alexander Hamilton, a descendant of Alexander Hamilton, the first Treasury Secretary, was paid $1 a year for his work.

 Polo

 Guest was a member of the international team of the United States which won the International Polo Cup in 1930, 1936 and 1939.
 He was the only player in the history of the Indoor Polo Association with the top rating of ten goals.

 In 1934, while being the highest rated player of indoor polo, he was elected the head of Indoor Polo Association.
 Along with him came Elbridge T. Gerry as executive vice president and Michael G. Phipps as vice president.

 Personal life

-In 1934, he married Helena Woolworth McCann, daughter of Charles E. F. McCann and Helena Maud Woolworth McCann (1878–1938).
+In 1934, Guest married Helena Woolworth McCann, daughter of Charles E. F. McCann and Helena Maud Woolworth McCann (1878–1938).
 Her maternal grandfather was F. W. Woolworth, the American business magnate.
 She attended Miss Hewitt's School, Miss Chapin's School, and graduated from Miss Porter's School in Farmington, Connecticut.
 They subsequently divorced in 1944.
 With her, his two sons: